 There are a couple of things we would like parents to support us with:

-We look forward to contacting you to recognise and reward achievement and we hope that 2016-17 will be one of the most successful years to date.
+We look forward to contacting you to recognise and reward achievement and we hope that 2017-18 will continue to bring the great results we achieved last year.